goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** Code with the end in mind, plan for production from day 1.
 This sounds a bit vague so I’ve compiled a few development tips that are closely related to production maintenance (click Gist below)

-**Otherwise:** A world champion IT/DevOps guy won’t save a system that is badly written
+**Иначе:** A world champion IT/DevOps guy won’t save a system that is badly written

 🔗 [**Read More: Make your code production-ready**](/sections/production/productioncode.md)